Alexa Chung: Style

 Chung has been cited as a muse to many fashion designers because of her distinctive personal style.
-She frequently appears on best-dressed lists, is a regular model for Vogue, Elle and Harper's Bazaar and is often seen in the front row at fashion shows.
+She frequently appears on best-dressed lists, is a regular model for Vogue, Elle and Harper's Bazaar, and is often seen in the front row at fashion shows.

-In January 2010, the designer handbag company Mulberry debuted the "Alexa," a popular bag named after and inspired by her.
+In January 2010, the designer handbag company Mulberry debuted the "Alexa", a popular bag named after and inspired by her.
 According to The Guardian, 380 "Alexa" bags were sold in one week alone in November 2010, and the company cited the bag's popularity for increased sales at its UK and international stores that year.

 In February 2010, Chung collaborated with J.Crew's Madewell on a womenswear line which was unveiled during New York Fashion Week.
 She collaborated with Madewell for a second collection, released in September 2011.

 In December 2010, Bryan Ferry, on behalf of the British Fashion Council, presented Chung with the British Style Award which "recognises an individual who embodies the spirit of British fashion and is an international ambassador for the UK as a leading creative hub for fashion" at a ceremony at the Savoy Theatre in London.
 At the British Fashion Awards of 2011, 2012 and 2013, Chung won the British Style Award, for which the public voted.
 In 2015, Chung collaborated with AG Jeans on two collections.

 Alexachung

 Chung launched her own fashion label, Alexachung, in May 2017.

-On its official website, the brand says its vision is "to create clothes that people want to wear.
-Combining Parisian chic with a New York edge, as well as the very British sense of humour, it is inspired by everything from Jane Birkin’s insouciance to David Hockney’s stripy sweater."
+In March 2022 Chung announced the closure of the Alexachung brand, stating that "the last couple of years have been challenging for small independent businesses and ours is no exception."